 Many financial aid programs, grants, scholarships and state reciprocity agreements exist to help students lower or, in some cases, pay for the cost of education.

-- North Dakota grant, scholarship and loan forgiveness programs
+- North Dakota grant and scholarships

 - Student exchange and reciprocity programs